 What is the EU Climate Law?

 The EU Climate Law lays out the long-term roadmap for achieving climate neutrality by 2050 in all policy areas in a way that is socially equitable and cost-efficient.
 It comprises emission reductions, investment in climate-friendly technology and environmental protection.
 That will only work if all EU policy fields help achieve the goal and if all branches of industry and sections of society do their bit.
 In this way, Europe is acting as trailblazer in the field of climate action.
-This week, EU environment ministers will come together in Berlin for an informal meeting, which is important for achieving agreement on a European Climate Law.

 What is the Biodiversity Strategy for 2030?